Mustafanaji0413/webster00/README.md

 ### Toasts

 - Almost all actions provide feedback to the user via the bootstrap toasts written to provide user feedback.
-- Users shopping can view the current items within the bag and total cost.
+- Users shopping can view the current items within the bag and the total cost.
 - At the bottom of the toast is a link to the checkout page.

 <img width="400" alt="Screenshot 2023-03-29 at 00 42 53" src="https://user-images.githubusercontent.com/115544231/228383245-74728365-cd30-497c-9e39-4344a7f5bc40.png">